5 Letter Words Ending in L

 pearl

-Noun : A shelly concretion, usually rounded, and having a brilliant luster, with varying tints, found in the mantle, or between the mantle and shell, of certain bivalve mollusks, especially in the pearl oysters and river mussels, and sometimes in certain univalves.
+Noun : (literally) A shelly concretion, usually rounded, and having a brilliant luster, with varying tints, found in the mantle, or between the mantle and shell, of certain bivalve mollusks, especially in the pearl oysters and river mussels, and sometimes in certain univalves.
 It is usually due to a secretion of shelly substance around some irritating foreign particle.
 Its substance is the same as nacre, or mother-of-pearl.
 Round lustrous pearls are used in jewellery.

 Noun : (figuratively) Something precious.